muritane/coordination-architecture/excecutional_literacies_in_code_domain.md

 - “Everyone knows how this works” until a new contributor breaks it.
 - “It’s obvious” until the interface changes and consumers silently misinterpret.
-- Production incidents caused by assumptions not encoded as contracts.
+- Incidents caused by assumptions not encoded as contracts.

 ### Diagnostic Question